SyedA5688/labelbox-custom-interface/README.md

 # Custom LabelBox Label Application Interface

-This project contains a custom interface designed to quickly apply labels to a 3x3 tiled image.
+This project contains a custom interface designed for rapid application of tissue labels to a 3x3 tiled image.

 # Controls